lhstorm/paredra_voice_releases/README.md

 # ParedraVoice

 Local, privacy-preserving system-wide dictation for macOS.
 Hold Right Option, speak, release — cleaned text appears at your cursor.
-All processing on-device via MLX.
+All processing on-device via MLX using the Nvidia Parakeet and Google Gemma 3 4B models.
 ParedraVoice is designed to be a local solution to clean up voice dictation and output well structured text.
 It's a lot faster than typing (tested on M4 silicon)!

 - Easy to use: Hold down right option, say something and watch it print out the text
 - It removes filler words and improves sentence structure and grammar